f-oni/DevOps_Training_Projects/WordPress-Site-on-AWS/Readme.md

 #### Security groups configuration

-The following security groups were set up for individual and group of resources:
+The following security groups were set up for the individual and group of resources to be deployed:

 1. `wp-alb-sg` for the application load balancer.
 Port 80 and 443 traffic were allowed from anywhere.
 2. `wp-ssh-sg` for resources that require SSH connection.
 Port 22 was allowed from within the VPC.